dhinojosa/whats-new-java/README.md

   * What IDE do you usually use?
   * How would grade (Novice, Intermediate, Advanced) your experience with Lambdas/Streams/Optionals?
-  * What have you been doing during pandemic?
+  * What versioning are you using for work?
-    (Streaming, Video Games, Board Games, Books,
-     Exercise/Outdoor Activity)
 * SDKMan.io
 * JDK 9
   * JShell